Azizah-Giwa/TikTok-Project/README.md

 **Data Visualisation**

-Next, I will move on to visualising the distribution of the data.
-The visualisations most helpful for considering the distribution of the data include box plots and histograms.
-Visualising the distribution of the data will help inform the next steps and considerations in the data analysis.
-For example, data distribution will inform which types of modeling is needed.
+Next, I will proceed to visualise the distribution of the data.
+The most useful visualisations for examining data distribution include box plots and histograms.
+Understanding the distribution will guide the next steps in the data analysis process, such as determining the appropriate modelling techniques to apply.

 I will create a box plot to examine the spread of values in the 'video_duration_sec' column.